 And in this new food culture – the women who knew the fields and forests like the back of their hand, are forgotten.
 Home-cooking, as all things done in the home as opposed to the workplace, is without economic value or prestige.
 Now celebrity ‘chefs’ require a full retinue of kitchen staff to accomplish what our housekeeper Maria did every day.

-Now don’t get be wrong – I love dining out.
+Now don’t get be wrong – I’m not trying to romanticize the past (or the vast unpaid labour of women who made it all possible).
+Plus I love dining out.
 And I’d walk a mile for a glorious meal prepared by wild food chefs like Bill Jones or Tom Kral any day.
 But does that mean necessarily mean we can’t enjoy a little more culinary pleasure at home?

 For Henriette, Eugenie, Magaly and Maria, harvesting, preparing, cooking and eating were not onerous chores to be squeezed in between cleaning the house and doing the laundry.
-They were social occasions, important breaks in busy working days – just as busy as ours.
-Theirs was a time when, as Kamman writes ”dinner tables were islands for animated conversation” and good food – well, that was an unquestionable fundamental pleasure of everyday life.
+They were social occasions, important breaks in busy working days – and let’s not kid ourselves – their days were just as busy as ours.
+Theirs was a time when, as Kamman writes ”dinner tables were islands for animated conversation” and good food was an unquestionable fundamental pleasure of everyday life.

 How did we lose touch with the joy and art of home-cooking?
 Is it I wonder, simply a result of losing touch with the land itself?